Hungarian prehistory: Etelköz (c. 850 – c. 895)

-Constantine Porphyrogenitus identified Etelköz (actually Ἀτελκούζου from Ἐτὲλ and Κουζοῦ) with the lands where the rivers "Barouch", "Koubou", "Troullos", "Broutos", and "Seretos" run.
-The identification of the last three rivers with the Dniester, the Prut, and the Siret is without debate, but the traditional identification of the Barouch with the Dnieper and the Koubou with the Southern Bug is disputed by Spinei.
-Al-Jayyani wrote that the Magyars' territory was located between two rivers named "tl" and "dwb" in the 870s.
+Constantine Porphyrogenitus identified the Etelköz (actually Ἀτελκούζου from Ἐτὲλ and Κουζοῦ) with the lands where the rivers "Barouch", "Koubou", "Troullos", "Broutos", and "Seretos" run.
+The identification of the last three is without debate (Troullos - Dniester, Broutos - Prut, Seretos - Siret), but Spinei disputes the traditional identification of the Barouch with the Dnieper and the Koubou with the Southern Bug.
+Al-Jayyani of Al-Andalus (989–1079), writing in the Arabic vowelless abjad, stated that in the 870s the Magyars' territory was located between two rivers named "tl" and "dwb".
 According to modern scholars, tl may refer to the Volga, the Don, or the Dnieper; dwb is identified as the Danube.
-According to the Gesta Hungarorum, the Magyars lived in "Scythia" or "Dentumoger"; the latter name, which refers to the Don River, suggests the Magyars inhabited the eastern regions of the Pontic steppes, according to Spinei.
+According to the Gesta Hungarorum (ca. 1200-1230), the Magyars lived in "Scythia" or "Dentumoger"; the latter name, which refers to the Don River, suggests the Magyars inhabited the eastern regions of the Pontic steppes, according to Spinei.
 János Harmatta infers that Dentu (reconstructed as Dentü, /hu/) was the Proto-Hungarian name of the river.